How Trump Is Remaking Evangelicalism

 But evangelicals are also defined by how the world sees them, and this has become particularly complicated in the wake of the 2016 election.
 The statistic that 81 percent of the white evangelicals who voted chose Trump has been cited constantly over the last year and a half.
 All jokes about conservative Christians supporting a thrice-married, foul-mouthed casino owner have become canned.
 Non-Christians weren’t the only people who were shocked.
 “Most evangelical Christians like me exclaimed, ‘Who are these people?’” wrote Mark Galli, the editor in chief of Christianity Today, in his essay. “‘I know hardly anyone, let alone any evangelical Christian[s], who voted for Trump.’”

 In trying to understand Trump-supporting evangelicals, journalists and commentators have often smoothed over the vast diversity within evangelicalism.
 “Many of us shake our heads at the ‘evangelical leaders’ that the news media anoints for us,” wrote Tom Lin, the president of InterVarsity Fellowship, in his essay.
-The movement is, by definition, difficult to capture with a single spokesperson’s voice: Evangelical churches are often reflexively independent, de-centralized, and hesitant to be labeled in a particular way.
+The movement is, by definition, difficult to capture with a single spokesperson’s voice: Evangelical churches are often reflexively independent, decentralized, and hesitant to be labeled in a particular way.
 The image of 1980s-era Christian power players has endured in the media’s imagination, and people who don’t fit that narrative rarely get a platform.
 “Evangelicalism, like many things in our society, has been shaped, defined, and dominated by white, male culture,” wrote the activist Shane Claiborne in his essay.
 “Despite the fact that there are massive numbers of evangelicals of color—African American, Latino, Asian, native, young and old, women and men—the media continually erases these voices.”

 And yet, the stereotypes often associated with evangelicals in the press aren’t entirely fiction: “It’s as if [the media] had a gun, and we gave them the bullets,” Claiborne wrote.
 The roughly 62 million Americans who fit under the umbrella of “evangelical” are actually deeply fractured along theological, racial, and political lines.
 These divisions were around well before Trump, but the current political environment certainly hasn’t eased them.
 “Evangelicals on the left and right are utterly embarrassed about one another,” wrote Galli.
 “Each wants to disassociate itself from the other because of attitudes about the sitting president.”